Leisa Goddard: Awards

 Goddard received a United Nations Media Peace award in 2004.
 She was nominated for a Logie award for work as a war correspondent during the Afghanistan war in 2011.

 Adoni Media's Your Health Your Choice campaign won the Judges Choice Award at the 18th Annual Complementary Medicines Australia in 2017, and was nominated for Best Government Relations Campaign award at Mumbrella CommsCon Awards in 2018.

+Personal life

+Goddard is engaged to Sky News journalist James Macpherson.